-A randomized trial has demonstrated that although tendon surgery in people with DMD may correct deformities, it might also result in more rapid deterioration of function in some patients and there were no beneficial effects on strength or function (Manzur 1992).
-With increasing use of non-invasive ventilation (NIV) in DMD patients with respiratory insufficiency which may prolong the life expectancy, it is unclear to what extent increased survival is related to NIV rather than to other interventions, including scoliosis surgery.
+A randomized trial has demonstrated that although tendon surgery in patients with DMD may correct deformities, it could also result in more rapid deterioration of function in some patients, and there were no beneficial effects on strength or function (Manzur 1992).
+With increasing use of non-invasive ventilation in DMD patients with respiratory insufficiency, which may prolong the life expectancy, it is unclear to what extent increased survival is related to non-invasive ventilation rather than to other interventions, including scoliosis surgery.
 It remains uncertain whether the existing evidence is sufficiently scientifically rigorous to recommend spinal surgery for most patients with DMD and scoliosis.
-In this systematic review, we evaluated the effectiveness of various forms of spinal surgery to prolong life expectancy, retard the natural deterioration of respiratory function, and improve quality of life in people with DMD.
-We wanted to evaluate whether the benefits outweigh the risks of surgery in general and determine which patient subgroups are most likely to benefit.
-The review has been updated, most recently in 2012.
+In this systematic review, we evaluated the effectiveness of various forms of spinal surgery in prolonging life expectancy, retarding the natural deterioration of respiratory function, and improving quality of life in DMD patients.
+We wanted to evaluate whether the benefits of surgery outweigh the risks in general and determine which patient subgroups are most likely to benefit.
+The review has been updated, most recently in 2015.